syncfusion-content/javascript-docs/js/FileExplorer/How-To.md

 **Option 2: Using JSONP for cross-origin request**

 Using JSONP datatype, you can perform cross origin-request.
 To enable cross-origin request, in your FileExplorer, you have to specify **ajaxDataType** as “**jsonp**”.
 And we have provided “**doJSONPAction**” method to handle “jsonp” type Ajax request on server side.
-Please refer below code snippet to specify **ajaxDataType** as “jsonp”.
+Please refer below code snippet to specify **ajaxDataType** as “**jsonp**”.

     {% highlight javascript %}